marifarwi/Soilpunk_joulethief/README.md

 * 4 jumper wires (included in kit)
 * a momentary switch (a push button) (included in kit)
 * an AA battery clip (1 cell) (included in kit)
+* 12-15 cm or three short pieces of solid core hook-up wire (22 AWG such as [this](https://www.sparkfun.com/products/8024) could be useful to make the leads of the coil sturdier (NOT INCLUDED IN THE KIT, sorry we realized a bit late).

 *Tools for the joule thieves*